 - School provides own instruments or arranges to hire from the CMEH Instrument service - Whole class set of instruments - Prices and Hire Form 2017-18

-- Once schools have appointed a provider, the provider or school must send in the First Access Provider Programme Schedule Form to the Hub office confirming that the First Access will take place and with an overview of their programme.
+- Once schools have identified a provider to deliver the lessons, either the provider or school must send in the First Access Provider Programme Schedule Form to the Hub office confirming that the First Access will take place and with an overview of their programme.

-- Provider undertakes initial planning meeting – 45 mins – (using Planning Meeting Discussion form to structure conversation and capture feedback) and helps school to set up School Music Plan (using pro-forma - Primary or Secondary)
+- Provider undertakes initial planning meeting using the Planning Meeting Discussion form to structure conversation and capture feedback and helps school to create their School Music Plan (School Music Plan template available - Primary or Secondary)

 - Provider delivers 10 whole class instrumental sessions (45 minutes each) on the same instrument.
-As CPD is a key element of the programme, the classroom teacher must participate in all sessions.
+As development of the classroom teacher's skills is a key element of the programme, the classroom teacher must participate in all sessions.
 Schools will be unable to claim the grant if the teacher does not participate.

 - Provider undertakes Review Meeting with the classroom teacher after the 10 sessions using Review Meeting Notes form, includes review of School Music Plan.